 Get the latest from TODAY

 Netflix has more great programming than anyone could possibly consume in their lifetime.
 So how do you know where to start?
-Here's TODAY's special list of recommendations for January that you won't want to miss — from new releases to classics.
-So get ready to settle into your sofa, and kick off 2019 right!
+Here's TODAY's special list of March recommendations you won't want to miss — from new releases to classics.
+So get ready to settle into your sofa and get bingeing!

 Going, Going ...
 Gone!